driftingtides/hyvr/docs/inout.rst

 An additional section ``[flowtrans]`` is included in some parameter files - this section included parameters used in groundwater flow and solute transport simulation packages not implemented in HYVR. ``.ini`` files are readable by a range of programming languages so the user can also store and read flow and transport parameters from the configuration file.

-A number of key prefixes are used in the configuration files to assist identification when the HYVR package reads the configuration file:

-* ``r_`` - This prefix denotes the lower and upper bounds of a range of float values.
-* ``l_`` - This denotes a list of string values (no punctuation marks are required).
-* ``ll_`` - This prefix denote a list of lists, each enclosed in brackets.
-* ``flag_`` - keys with this prefix will be intepreted as true/false (boolean) values.

 ------------------------------------------------------------------------
 Model setup sections
 ------------------------------------------------------------------------